-- 2.1 To protect, enhance, and where appropriate restore, indigenous ecosystems within Battle Hill Farm Forest Park. - 2.2 To protect, enhance or restore indigenous ecosystems within the park that: - are currently or are likely to be under a high degree of threat. - are representative of the region's indigenous biodiversity. - are regionally or nationally rare or vulnerable. - have special features such as regionally or nationally rare or vulnerable or unique species, populations of species known or likely to be valuable as a genetic resource, an unusually high diversity of indigenous species, unique or unusual geological features, or special cultural or spiritual values. - are, or have the potential to be, significant areas of indigenous vegetation or significant habitats of indigenous fauna. - 2.3 The high priority indigenous areas in the park are listed in Table 1: Significant environmental areas and features. - 2.4 To base the nature and level of protection or enhancement upon the values of the ecosystem and its ability to restore itself, and the other key values of the area (such as recreational values). - 2.5 To allow for natural regeneration of modified or degraded native ecosystems where they are likely to regenerate without active intervention, e.g. where there is a local seed source and the ecosystem has the capacity to restore itself. - 2.6 When restoring areas, to use plants sourced from the appropriate ecological district2, wherever possible.
-Restoration of the bush block will be in accordance with the species list provided by the Wellington Botanical Society. - 2.7 When assessing and implementing enhancement and restoration projects, to also consider: - opportunities for planting species that may be used for social and cultural purposes such as for medicinal uses and weaving, and plants of significance to Tangata Whenua. - the contribution the area could make to ecological corridors within the region. - the level of public support and involvement.
+- 2.1 To protect, monitor, enhance and, where appropriate, restore indigenous ecosystems within Battle Hill Farm Forest Park. - 2.2 To protect, monitor, enhance or restore indigenous ecosystems within the park that: - Are currently or are likely to be under a high degree of threat. - Are representative of the region's indigenous biodiversity. - Are regionally or nationally rare or vulnerable. - Have special features such as regionally or nationally rare or vulnerable or unique species, populations of species known or likely to be valuable as a genetic resource, an unusually high diversity of indigenous species, unique or unusual geological features, or special cultural or spiritual values. - Are, or have the potential to be, significant areas of indigenous vegetation or significant habitats of indigenous fauna. - 2.3 The high priority indigenous areas in the park are listed in table 1, Significant environmental areas and features. - Advocate for the protection of significant ecological values in District Plans, Reserves Act and other legal methods available - 2.5 To base the nature and level of protection or enhancement upon the values of the ecosystem and its ability to restore itself, and the other key values of the area (such as recreational values).

+- 2.6 To allow for natural regeneration of modified or degraded native ecosystems where they are likely to regenerate without active intervention, e.g., where there is a local seed source and the ecosystem has the capacity to restore itself. - 2.7 When restoring areas, to use plants sourced from the appropriate ecological district3, wherever possible.
+Restoration of the bush block will be in accordance with the species list provided by the Wellington Botanical Society. - 2.8 When assessing and implementing enhancement and restoration projects, to also consider: - Opportunities for planting species that may be used for social and cultural purposes such as for medicinal uses and weaving, and plants of significance to tangata whenua. - The contribution the area could make to ecological corridors within the region. - The level of public support and involvement. - 2.9 To maintain the native ecosystems of waterways and to minimise threats to the water quality and quantity in streams in Battle Hill and related catchments, as far as practicable. - 2.10 Indigenous species will be used for erosion control, particularly steep gullies, riverbanks and riparian margins wherever appropriate. - 2.11 To prevent the isolation and fragmentation of ecosystems in and adjacent to the park by promoting linking corridors and buffer zones in and through the park.

-2 Battle Hill straddles two ecological districts; the Tararua and the Sounds-Wellington ecological districts.
+3 Battle Hill straddles two ecological districts; the Tararua and the Sounds-Wellington ecological districts.